 Dr Lee-Anne Perry, Executive Director, Queensland Catholic Education Commission

-We extend a warm welcome to the students, staff and families who formed part of our Catholic school communities this year, with more than 154,158 students, including 11,000 excited Preps commencing in Term 1.
+At the beginning of 2020, we welcomed students, staff and families who formed part of our Catholic school communities, with more than 154,158 students, including 11,000 excited Preps commencing in Term 1.

-We welcome two new schools, St Ann’s School at Redbank Plains and Woodstock Flexible Learning Centre (FLC) in the Gold Coast hinterland, which is expected to open later in the year.
+We welcomed two new schools, St Ann’s School at Redbank Plains and Woodstock Flexible Learning Centre (FLC) in the Gold Coast hinterland.

-Our Year 12 students, along with their peers across other sectors, will also be the first cohort to complete the new Queensland Certificate of Education.
+Our Year 12 students, along with their peers across other sectors, were also the first cohort to complete the new Queensland Certificate of Education.